honojs/website/content/docs/builtin-middleware/jwt.md

 There is also middleware for JWT Authentication.

 {{< hint danger >}}
-Note: On Bun, JWT Middleware is not supported, yet. **DO NOT USE** hits on Bun.
+Note: On Bun, JWT Middleware is not supported, yet. **DO NOT USE** this on Bun.
 {{< /hint >}}

 ## Import